cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

     // Sends a generic IBC packet to the host chain with the intention of parsing the interchain account address associated with this port/connection/channel from the Acknowledgement packet.
 }

+// Opens a new channel on a particular port given a connection
+// This is a helper function to open a new channel
+// This is a safety function in case of a channel closing and the controller chain needs to regain access to an interchain account on the host chain function InitChannel(portId: string, connectionId: string) returns (nil){
+  // An `OnChannelOpenInit` event is emitted which can be picked up by an offchain process such as a relayer which will finish the channel opening handshake
+}

 // * HOST CHAIN *

 // RegisterInterchainAccount is called on the OnOpenTry step during the channel creation handshake